Alessandro Piazzoni

-Alessandro Piazzoni, also known as Sandro Piazzoni (Rome, 2 May 1885 – Brescia, 14 May 1971) was an Italian general during World War II.
+Alessandro Piazzoni, also known as Sandro Piazzoni (2 May 1885 – 14 May 1971) was an Italian general during World War II.

 Biography

 Born into a noble Roman family, the son of Ernesto Piazzoni, he enlisted in the Royal Italian Army and entered the Royal Academy of Infantry and Cavalry in Modena on 14 September 1906, graduating with the rank of infantry second lieutenant.
 He participated in the Italo-Turkish war with the rank of captain, being decorated for military valor, and then in the First World War, by the end of which he had reached the rank of lieutenant colonel (in command of the 1st Battalion, 88th Infantry Regiment) and had been decorated with a Silver Medal of Military Valor (for his conduct during the withdrawal after the battle of Caporetto).

 After attending the Army School of War and serving as a staff officer, he was promoted to colonel on 15 August 1932, first taking up the infantry inspectorate in Rome and then the command of the 53rd Infantry Regiment "Umbria" in 1935.
 He then participated in the Spanish Civil War in command of the Flechas Negras Mixed Brigade, participating in the battle of Santander, in the battle of Bilbao and in the Aragon Offensive and receiving another Silver Medal and the Knight's Cross of the Military Order of Savoy as well as promotion to brigadier general for war merit on 27 December 1937.
 After returning to Italy, he was attached to the Ministry of War in Rome in 1938-1939, after which he was given command of the 50th Infantry Division "Regina", stationed in the Dodecanese, with headquarters in Rome.